COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Discussion and Future Work

-The bottom panel in Figure~\ref{fig:ms_sfr_mf} shows the stellar mass - star formation rate relation for main-sequence galaxies in the redshift interval $3 < z < 4$.
-The figure shows a compilation of results from numerous works and shows our lensed galaxy sample for comparison.
+The bottom panel of Figure~\ref{fig:ms_sfr_mf} shows the stellar mass - SFR relation for main-sequence galaxies in the redshift interval $3 < z < 4$.
+The figure shows a compilation of results from numerous works and this lensed galaxy sample for comparison.
 Galaxies in this sample appear to be fairly typical, as they lie along the main-sequence star-forming relation.
-Furthermore, to contextualize these galaxies within the stellar mass function (SMF) of star-forming galaxies in this redshift interval, the top panel in Figure~\ref{fig:ms_sfr_mf} shows various estimates of the SMF and the stellar masses of our galaxy sample as vertical dashed lines.
-With more detailed photometry in future work, we will have better constraints on the star formation history of these galaxies and thus reduce the uncertainty in our stellar mass and star formation rate estimates.
+Furthermore, to contextualize these galaxies within the stellar mass function (SMF) of star-forming galaxies in this redshift interval, the top panel of Figure~\ref{fig:ms_sfr_mf} shows various estimates of the SMF and the stellar masses of our galaxy sample as vertical dashed lines.
+The deduced stellar masses are comparable to the characteristic galaxy mass at these redshifts \citep[e.g.,][]{Lee.etal.2012}.
+With more detailed photometry in future work, we will have better constraints on the star formation history of these galaxies and thus reduce the uncertainty in our stellar mass and SFR estimates.